fadc80/ionic-5-stars-worker/README.md

 ### Product Purpose

-Help you finding well evaluated workers such as electricians, plumbers and housekeepers.
+Helping you find well evaluated workers such as electricians, plumbers and housekeepers.

 ### Major Features